swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 because the generic type no longer aligns with the traditional regex backreference numbering.
-Because the primary motivation for providing regex literals in Swift is their familiarity, we think the consistency of the flat captures type trumps the added safety and ergonomics of the structured captures type.
+Because the primary motivation for providing regex literals in Swift is their familiarity, we think the consistency of the flat capture type trumps the added safety and ergonomics of the structured captures type.

-We think the calculus probably flips in favor of a structured captures type for the result builder syntax, for which familiarity is not as high a priority.
+We think the calculus probably flips in favor of a structured capture type for the result builder syntax, for which familiarity is not as high a priority.

 ## Future directions